What is a Responsive Theme?

 What are the common mistakes when using a responsive theme?

-Common mistakes include not testing the theme across different devices, overloading the site with heavy images or unnecessary plugins, and neglecting to optimize for speed.
+Common mistakes include not testing the theme across different devices, overloading the site with heavy images or unnecessary plugins.

 What’s the best responsive theme for a blog?